manimari/fiindo-recruitment-challange/README.md

 ## Getting Started

 1. **Fork this repository** to your GitHub account
-2. **Review the database structure** - examine the pre-configured SQLite database and table schemas
 3. **Implement the solution** following the process steps outlined above

 ## Deliverables